PatrickMa2022/Portfolio/content/en/post/Activities.md

 ---
 Welcome to a list with some of my activities throughout high school.

-Soccer- I did soccer in 9th grade.

-Tennis- I did tennis in 10th grade.

-Robotics- I did robotics in 10th grade, 11th grade, and 12th grade.

-Debate- I did debate in 11th grade.

-Swimming- I did swimming in 9th grade 11th grade, and 12th grade.
+In 9th grade I did soccer and swimming.
+In 10th grade I did tennis and robotics.
+In 11th grade I swam again and I did robotics as well as debate.
+Senior year I will be swimming and doing robotics.

 That is about it.
 It is a very short list.